-By the time you cover all of the up-front costs and extra fees for additional miles or excess wear-and-tear, you'll wind up spending more than you expected and own nothing.
+But by the time they cover all of the up-front costs and extra fees for additional miles or excess wear-and-tear, they often wind up spending more than expected with nothing to show for it.

 If you can't afford the payments on a loan, Anthony Giorgianni, associate finance editor at Consumer Reports Money Adviser, says it's a good sign you can't afford that car or truck.